-- A. Revised course descriptions are published annually, along with prerequisites, and registration requirements. - B. Students enrolled in courses through the Perryville Area VocationalTechnical School will be issued credit through SVHS.
-The letter grade given to the student is placed on the report card as well as the Career Center percentage (BASED ON THEIR GRADING SCALE) - C. Students who take Algebra I in 8th grade (whether at SV or in another grade school) are given a 'P' for passing and the credit. (i.e. the grade is NOT incorporated into the HS grade point average, but the credit will count toward graduation requirements. - D. St. Vincent High School students have the potential to earn 32 high school credits with 30 credits being the minimum for graduation (29 if attending the Career and Technology Center).
-Students are not allowed to graduate early and will take a full 8 credit hours per semester.
+A. Revised course descriptions are published annually, along with prerequisites, and registration requirements.

+B. Students who take Algebra I in 8th grade (whether at SV or in another grade school) are given a 'P' for passing and the credit. (i.e. the grade is NOT incorporated into the HS grade point average, but the credit will count toward graduation requirements.

+C. St. Vincent High School students have the potential to earn 32 high school credits with 30 credits being the minimum for graduation (29 if attending the Career and Technology Center).
+Students are not allowed to graduate early and will take a full 8 class schedule per semester.

-E. The requirements for graduation
+D. The requirements for graduation

-Religion 4 credits

-English 4 credits

-Mathematics 3 credits

-Science 3 credits

-Social Studies 3 credits

-Fine Arts 1 credit

-Physical Ed 1 credit

-Practical Arts 1 credit
+Religion 4 credits English 4 credits Mathematics 3 credits Science 3 credits Social Studies 3 credits Fine Arts 1 credit Physical Ed 1 credit Practical Arts 1 credit Spanish 2 credits Health .5 credit Electives 7.5 credit 80 hours of Service (20 hours a year in grades 9-12)